lionelsome/RuDiK-GUI/README.md

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+Please note that some browsers like ```Mozilla Firefox``` and ```Microsoft Edge``` do not support the tools used to build the GUI.
+Therefore, to have a good experience with this verison of the GUI, please use Google Chrome.

 ### STEP 1:
 Clone the git project: ```git clone https://github.com/lionelsome/RuDiK-GUI.git```;